jackhmiller/Projects/README.md

 # Projects
-A portfolio of projects I try and work on in my spare time
+Some side projects I have completed over the years